pvgenuchten/training-gitops-sdi/docs/7-providing-map-services.md

 ## Standardised data APIs

 Standardised mapping APIs, such as Web Map Service (WMS), Web Feature service (WFS) and Web Coverage Service (WCS), originate from the beginning of this century.
-In recent years several challenges have been identified around these standards, which led to a series of [Spatial data on the web best practices](https://www.w3.org/TR/sdw-bp/).
-OGC then initiated a new generation of standards based on these best practices.
+In recent years several challenges have been identified around these standards, which led to a series of [Spatial Data on the Web Best Practices](https://www.w3.org/TR/sdw-bp/).
+Combined with the [OGC Open Geospatial APIs - White Paper](https://docs.ogc.org/wp/16-019r4/16-019r4.html), OGC then initiated a new generation of standards based on these best practices.

 An overview of both generations: